dhocker/athomedmx/README.md

 **Response:** {"command": "scriptfiles", "result": "OK", "scriptfiles": ["definitions.dmx", "test-end.dmx", "test.dmx"]}

 ### Start Script Execution
 The start command is used to start execution of a specified script.
+Any running script is stopped before the new script is started.

 **Command:** start script-file-name